 The thing about Band-Aids is that we can't really avoid them.
 While we may have washable and reusable bandage wraps, we don't have reusable bandages.
 Thus, we can't avoid the waste that comes with bandages.

 However, you can recycle the box your bandages come in.
 The cardboard box containing the adhesive strips can be recycled with paper waste.
 And when you recycle the box, you keep it out of the landfill.

 If you're looking for a way to decrease the amount of waste you produce, you're in luck: biodegradable bandages are a great alternative that's great for you and the planet.

 What Are Biodegradable and Compostable Bandages?

-For example, Patch’s biodegradable bandages, which are featured this month in the Brightly Shop, are made with organic bamboo fiber, coconut oil, and a hypoallergenic Pressure Sensitive Adhesive (PSA) gauze.
-They’re plastic-free, vegan, and because they avoid harsh chemicals, are also great for sensitive skin.
+For example, Patch's biodegradable bandages are made with organic bamboo fiber, coconut oil, and a hypoallergenic Pressure Sensitive Adhesive (PSA) gauze.
+They're plastic-free, vegan, and—because they avoid harsh chemicals—are also great for sensitive skin.

 What Is Plant-Based Meat: Is It Good for Us and the Planet?

 What is plant-based meat?
 Here's how plant-based meat benefits the environment, what plant-based meat is made of, and more.